visimp/pages/content/docs/contributing/guidelines.md

 When editing/adding a language layer, make sure it is listed in the corresponding table in [Supported languages]({{< ref "/docs/languages/supported-languages" >}}).
-If your language layer includes peculiar features specific to said language's platform (e.g., `rocq`, `lean`), the entry in the table should also link to a dedicated documentation page in `docs/languages/quirks/`.
+If your language layer includes peculiar features specific to said language's platform (e.g., `idris`, `lean`, `rocq`), the entry in the table should also link to a dedicated documentation page in `docs/languages/quirks/`.

 In general, your language layer should provide a Tree-sitter grammar.
 You can look for one in the list of [`nvim-treesitter` supported